Toyota Auto Body California: History

 Toyota would later say that TABC had a large role in building Toyota's pickup trucks into a major model in the U.S. on the same level as the Corolla and the Camry.
-In 1984, Toyota would establish with GM a joint-venture vehicle manufacturing plant called NUMMI which would begin assembling complete Hilux trucks in the United States starting in 1991.
+In 1984, Toyota established a joint-venture vehicle manufacturing plant with General Motors called NUMMI (New United Motor Manufacturing, Inc.), which would begin assembling complete Hilux trucks in the United States starting in 1990 for the 1991 model year.
+However, TABC would continue to complete final assembly on trucks imported from Japan through the 1995 model year, when NUMMI began full-scale production of the Tacoma, a pickup truck designed exclusively for the North American market.

-Between 2004 and 2008, TABC was the assembly location for the first, U.S.-produced Hino commercial truck.
+Between 2004 and 2008, TABC was the assembly location for the first U.S.-produced Hino Motors commercial truck.

-As of December 2020, the plant produces sheet metal and aluminum components, weld subassemblies, steering columns, catalytic converters, and painted service parts for Toyota's North American manufacturing facilities, for export to Toyota's facilities in Japan, and for Tesla, along with producing catalytic converters and numerous past model service parts for Toyota Motor North America.
+As of December 2020, the plant produces sheet metal and aluminum components, weld subassemblies, steering columns, catalytic converters, and painted service parts for Toyota's North American manufacturing facilities and for export to Toyota's facilities in Japan, along with producing catalytic converters and numerous past model service parts for Toyota Motor North America.